Rabbit Rabbit: The Good-Luck Tradition and Its Origins

 In Native American Culture

-In many Native American cultures, rabbits are tricksters or represent cleverness and problem solving for their ability to evade predators.
-For the Ojibwe, for example, Mishaabooz was a great hare form of the god Nanabozho, a trickster who named the plants and animals during the world’s creation.
-For the Cherokee, the hare was a mischievous, less-than-trustworthy trickster (who lost his tail by playing tricks on a bear), but who often learned from his lessons.
+In many Native American traditions, rabbits and hares are tricksters, prized for the cleverness and problem-solving that let them slip away from predators.
+For the Ojibwe, Mishaabooz was a great hare form of the god Nanabozho, a trickster who named the plants and animals at the world’s creation.
+For the Cherokee, the hare was a mischievous, not-quite-trustworthy trickster, the one who lost his tail by playing a trick on a bear, yet who tended to learn from his mistakes.

 Related Articles